ChrstphrHll/npc_gen/students/Lilia Agrippa.md

 # Lilia Agrippa
 ---
 ### Description
-- Tiefling Barbarian from Aldercrown Empire
+- Tiefling Barbarian from Principality of the Palus Peoples
 - 3rd year Assault student in Fiesn
-- short wavy lighter blonde hair that's put up, Gray eyes, and Purple skin
+- shoulder length wavy blue hair that's braided, Gray eyes, and Purple skin
 - Is Efficient and Lackadaisical, and has Appreciation as their ideal

 ### Organizations